New Resonances of Supernova Neutrinos in Twisting Magnetic Fields

 The majority of the literature (see Ref.~\cite{Jana:2022tsa, Akhmedov:2022txm, Kopp:2022cug, Ando:2002sk, Ahriche:2003wt, Akhmedov:2003fu} and references therein), however, assumes that the direction of the transverse magnetic field is fixed.
 Nevertheless, this is not always the case.
-In such scenarios, neutrinos travelling from the core of the supernova outwards and crossing such field configurations would encounter a transverse magnetic field whose direction changes continuously throughout their trajectory.
-It will introduce a new geometrical phase\footnote{The Berry (geometrical or topological) phase \cite{Berry:1984jv} arises from the time dependency of (two or more) parameters entering the hamiltonian of a quantum system.} governed by the magnetic field rotation angle $\phi$ in addition to the usual dynamical phase, determined by the energy splitting of the neutrino eigenstates.
-In the early 1990s, although Vidal \textit{et al.} and Aneziris \textit{et al.} discussed the effect of such phases in the context of solar neutrino problem \cite{Vidal:1990fr, Aneziris:1990my}; Smirnov was the first to correctly recognize \cite{Smirnov:1991ia} the resonant structure of neutrino spin precession due to the solar magnetic field's geometrical phase, which was later explored by other authors \cite{Smirnov:1991ia, Akhmedov:1991vj, Balantekin:1993ys}.
+In such scenarios, neutrinos traveling from the core of the supernova outwards and crossing such field configurations would encounter a transverse magnetic field whose direction changes continuously throughout their trajectory \cite{Bugli:2019rax}.
+It will introduce a new geometrical phase\footnote{The Berry phase \cite{Berry:1984jv} arises from the time-dependency of parameters entering the Hamiltonian of a quantum system.} governed by the magnetic field rotation angle $\phi$ in addition to the usual dynamical phase, determined by the energy splitting of the neutrino eigenstates.
+In the early 1990s, although Vidal \textit{et al.} and Aneziris \textit{et al.} discussed the effect of such phases in the context of solar neutrino problem \cite{Vidal:1990fr, Aneziris:1990my}; Smirnov was the first to correctly recognize \cite{Smirnov:1991ia} the resonant structure of neutrino spin-precession due to the solar magnetic field's geometrical phase, which was later explored by other authors \cite{Smirnov:1991ia, Akhmedov:1991vj, Akhmedov:1993ta, Balantekin:1993ys}.
 However, we find that the impact of the geometrical phase on neutrino precession in the Sun is negligible, given a magnetic moment less than $\sim 10^{-11}~\mu_B$, which has been ruled out by current laboratory-based experiments \cite{XENON:2022ltv, LZ:2022ufs, CONUS:2022qbb}.
 One needs a perhaps unrealistically large magnetic field and magnetic moment combination for an emphatic effect.
 Here, we have shown that it could have a remarkable consequence on supernova neutronization bursts where very intense magnetic fields are quite likely.
-We analyze the neutrino spectra from the neutronization burst phase and demonstrate how its time variation can be used as a probe to establish the presence of non-negligible magnetic moments, potentially down to $10^{-15}~\mu_B$ in forthcoming neutrino experiments like the Deep Underground Neutrino Experiment (DUNE) \cite{DUNE:2020zfm}, and the Hyper-Kamiokande (HK) \cite{Hyper-Kamiokande:2021frf}.
-Considering a realistic setup, it will be extremely difficult to probe $\mu_\nu \gtrsim 10^{-12}~\mu_B$ in laboratory-based experiments based on neutrino-electron scattering.
+We analyze the neutrino spectra from the neutronization burst phase and demonstrate how its time-variation can be used as a probe to establish the presence of non-negligible magnetic moments, potentially down to $10^{-15}~\mu_B$ in forthcoming neutrino experiments like DUNE \cite{DUNE:2020zfm}, and HK \cite{Hyper-Kamiokande:2021frf}.
+Considering a realistic setup, it will be extremely difficult to probe $\mu_\nu \lesssim 10^{-12}~\mu_B$ in laboratory-based experiments based on neutrino-electron scattering.
 Moreover, it has been argued that Dirac neutrino magnetic moments over $10^{-15}\mu_B$ would not be natural \cite{Bell:2005kz} because they would produce unacceptable neutrino masses at larger loops.
 Thus, the results presented here are in the borderline of the conceivable region for $\mu_\nu$.

 \textbf{\emph{Evolution of neutrino system in twisting magnetic field}.--} Let us consider a system of left-handed neutrinos $\nu_L=(\nu_{eL},\nu_{\mu L}, \nu_{\tau L})$, and right-handed counterparts $\nu_R=(\nu_{eR},\nu_{\mu R}, \nu_{\tau R})$, with magnetic moment $\mu$ evolving in matter and a transverse magnetic field.
 If the magnetic field rotates along the neutrino path in the transverse plane, denoted by $\textbf{\textsl{B}}= B_x +i B_y = B e^{i\phi}$, where $\phi(r)$ is the angle of rotation, the resulting evolution equation can be expressed as: